 St. Giles Blackbirds, defying the attempts of silence and being cast away, are highlighted here by Labrum.
 Their story depicted as one of migration and great resilience.

-One man who was a pioneer for these people was Olaudah Equiano.
+One man who was a pioneer for this commuinty was Olaudah Equiano.
 Born in Nigeria, Equiano was kidnapped as a teenager and taken to the Caribbean where he was sold to an officer in the Royal Navy.
 In 1766, he bought his freedom and on his return to London became integral in the fight to abolish slavery.

 The AW21 trench coat pays tribute to Equiano’s distinct style, combining ruffled sleeves with an otherwise traditionally British raglan cut.
 These two elements fuse together with the addition of storm flaps and minimal top stitching.
 This design is complimented by the Mamie Bakie shirt 3 which introduces flare to the body of the top and large statement sleeves.